d-lorenc/dread-logs/README.md

 [![Build Status](https://travis-ci.org/d-lorenc/dread-logs.svg?branch=master)](https://travis-ci.org/d-lorenc/dread-logs) [![Coverage Status](https://coveralls.io/repos/d-lorenc/dread-logs/badge.png?branch=master)](https://coveralls.io/r/d-lorenc/dread-logs?branch=master)

 A Java library for testing logs.
 It supports most commonly used logging libraries, namely [log4j](http://logging.apache.org/log4j), [Logback](http://logback.qos.ch/) and Java logging framework (JUL = java.util.logging).
-It's aimed for unit testing (TDD) but can also be used in integration and functional tests as long as they run in the same JVM as your system under test.
+It is aimed for unit testing (TDD) but can also be used in integration and functional tests as long as they run in the same JVM as your system under test.

 example
 ------